Using a HE Washer? Here's How Much Laundry Detergent to Use

 High Efficiency (HE) washers are a popular choice for consumers looking for a more sustainable laundry machine.
-They work differently to traditional washers and rely on specially formulated HE detergent to wash effectively and efficiently.
+They work differently from traditional washers and rely on specially formulated HE detergent to wash effectively and efficiently.
 If you have a HE washer, be sure you read these tips for how much detergent to use with each wash.

 What is a HE Washing Machine?